kapawlak/temp_lab_host/Courses/6/CL/lab1.md

 ![](imgs/ReflectionRefraction/prismtopview.png)
 :::
 1. Set up the optical bench so that a ray of light is incident onto the triangular end of the acrylic block
-2. Align the ray so that it is perpendicular with the surface of the prism, and observe what happens to the light while slowly sweeping toward the grazing angle.
+2. Align the ray so that it is perpendicular with the surface of the prism, and observe what happens to the light as you slowly adjust the incident angle until the rays exit almost parallel to the surface (at a grazing angle).
 3. Try to get the light to pass directly through the prism.
 4. With the Square end of the block, shrine the ray at an angle and observe what happens.
 ::::::